exakoss/eth-portfolio-tracker/README.md

     Docker

 Installation and Start:

     0. Make sure that you got *docker* and *docker-compose* installed
     1. Download the project
-    2. Run *docker-compose up --build* in the root directory of the project This command will create images for each microservice (frontend. backend and PostgreSQL db) and run containers
+    2. Run *docker-compose up --build* in the root directory of the project This command will create images for each microservice (frontend, backend and PostgreSQL db) and run containers
     3. Go to *localhost:3000* in your browser
     4. Enjoy!

+Roadmap:

+    Learn GraphQL and rebuild Backend with Apollo -- Q1 2021 Make searching by name possible for TOP 50 tokens -- Q1 2021
+    Create User Authentication -- Q2 2021
+    Deploy app to Azure or AWS -- Q2 2021
+    Build functional portfolio (quantity and init price of tokens) -- Q2 2021 Learn React Native and make a mobile app -- Q3 2021 Implement premium real life Uniswap data feed -- ???